 Expert Tip: remind everyone to take a notepad when they go to bed (and to the bathroom—just in case!) because new ideas often happen at unexpected times.

 Remind everyone that there’s no such thing as a “bad” idea at this point.
 Encourage out-of-the-box thinking.
 If you have a big team, you might even enjoy making a competition out of the whole process, with awards for things like “The Craziest Idea Award”.

-TIP: Consider banning wifi/internet access… and even technology altogether.
+Expert Tip: Consider banning wifi/internet access and even technology altogether.
 The research has been done and this is a time for pure creativity, not for referencing ideas or checking domain names, or anything else online — that will only distract and dilute the creative process.
 This is partly why a new, offline location can help.

 It’s an intense process, so do it in sprints, with plenty of breaks to keep minds fresh.

 Make sure the whole team understand that this is not the time for “choosing” a name, but just for brainstorming—otherwise stronger members can start directing the conversation away from the goal of brainstorming as many great ideas as possible.

 Other goals might include things like the number of names to achieve each session and the variety of name types (see below) to ensure all avenues are explored.

 Explore as Many Name Types as Possible

 Have a list of categories or name types to explore and set a time limit for each, so that you cover all bases… Otherwise you can sometimes spend too much time fixated on one type of name or exploring a limited range of ideas.

 Rather than reinvent the wheel, here is Simplicable’s list of 19 types of business names: